September 21, 2019 4 min read

-Harlech town in located in north west Wales in the Snowdonia National Park and is particularly famous for its clifftop medieval Castle.
+Harlech town is located in north west Wales in the Snowdonia National Park and is particularly famous for its clifftop medieval fortifications, namely Harlech castle.
 The views from the castle walls are spectacular, spanning from the Llyn Peninsular, to Snowdon and Snowdonia and to Cardigan Bay in the south.
 It is a small town of less than 2,000 inhabitants in the historic county of Meirionydd or Meirioneth in Tremadog Bay, today in the County of Gwynedd.
-It is part of the UNESCO world heritage sites in Wales, namely the Castles and Town Walls of Edward I at Caernarfon, Conwy, Beaumaris and Harlech in north-west Wales.
+It is part of the three UNESCO world heritage sites in Wales, namely the Castles and Town Walls of Edward I at Caernarfon, Conwy, Beaumaris and Harlech in north-west Wales.
 UNESCO considers the sites to be the "finest examples of late 13th century and early 14th century military architecture in Europe".

 Harlech Castle was built by Edward 1st of England in the late thirteenth century at the same time as Caernarfon Castle, Conwy Castle and Beaumaris Castle.
 It is one of the most visited tourist attractions in north Wales.
 The views from the castle walls over Harlech beach and sea to the west and to Snowdonia in the north are spectacular.